iLert/docs/rest-api/developing-ilert-apps/README.md

 ---
 description: >-
-  iLert's developer platform allows every user with Admin permissions to create custom apps limited to their account or shared apps that can be used by all other iLert accounts.
+  ilert's developer platform allows every user with Admin permissions to create custom apps limited to their account or shared apps that can be used by all other ilert accounts.
 ---

-# 🔥 Developing iLert Apps
+# 🔥 Developing ilert Apps

 {% content-ref url="get-started-with-ilert-apps.md" %}
 [get-started-with-ilert-apps.md](get-started-with-ilert-apps.md)